Bellanger (automobile): History of the business

 The cars were branded "Bellanger" although badges carrying the longer name "Bellanger Frères" (Bellanger Brothers) was also sometimes featured on the car badges.
 The Bellanger slogan was "Son capot est d'argent et son silence est d'or" - "her bonnet is silver and her silence is golden".

 Robert Bellanger embarked in a career as a politician in the 1920s and the "Bellanger Frères" business was sold in 1925, one of several smaller French automakers acquired by Peugeot around this time.
 However, in 1928 the site was sold again, and became the property of the newly formed Automobiles L. Rosengart business and used for the production under license of the little Austin 7.

 Bellanger had also started to produce aero-engines during the First World War.
 Despite disposing of the automotive business, Bellanger continued to produce aero-engines until 1928.
+The company was one of the licensed manufacturers of the Renault 12Fe (300 CV).

 The cars

-The first cars, introduced a couple of years before the First World War, were powered by sleeve valve Daimler engines of 2000 cm³, 2600 cm³, 3000 cm³ and 6300 cm³.
-The first three of these were frequently used for taxi work in Paris.
+The first cars, introduced a couple of years before the First World War, were powered by sleeve valve Daimler engines of 2000 cc, 2600 cc, 3000 cc, and 6300 cc.
+The smaller three options were frequently used for taxi work in Paris.

 During the war the manufacturer concentrated on supplying the military.

-After the war car production resumed in 1919, starting with the A1, powered by a 3.2 litre 4 cylinder side valve engine.
+After the war car production resumed in 1919, starting with the A1, powered by a 3.2-litre, four-cylinder, side valve engine.
 The A1 was designed by Valentin Laviolette, who had previously designed cars for Spyker.
 Bellanger had by now switched to Briscoe Frères as its engine supplier.

-The manufacturer took at stand at the 15th Paris Motor Show in October 1919, and exhibited what had by now become its postwar three car model range:
+The manufacturer took at stand at the 15th Paris Motor Show in October 1919, and exhibited what had by now become its postwar, three-car model range: